geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

-Due to the change in the CFL number from $\sigma = 1.0$ in Table [\[tab:runtime-table\]][2] to $\sigma = 0.5$ in Table [1] and the difference between HPC clusters on which the computational results shown in the two tables were made, we can&rsquo;t make a direct quantitative comparison between the data in Tables [\[tab:runtime-table\]][2] and [1].
+Due to the change in the CFL number from $\sigma = 1.0$ in Table [\[tab:runtime-table\]][2] to $\sigma = 0.5$ in Table [1] and the difference between HPC clusters on which the computational results shown in the two tables were made, we can't make a direct quantitative comparison between the data in Tables [\[tab:runtime-table\]][2] and [1].